-These services support encrypted AES and DES key tokens via the key label.
-This support requires the Crypto Express3 or later feature.
-The encrypted keys tokens must be stored in the CKDS and have a CSFKEYS profile with the ICSF segment.
+These services support encrypted version 04 AES DATA, version 05 AES CIPHER, and DES DATA key tokens through the key label.
+DES and version 04 AES DATA key tokens requires the Crypto Express3 or later adapter.

+For DES and version 04 AES DATA key tokens, a CSFKEYS profile must exist which covers the key label and includes an ICSF segment.

-A CSFKEYS profile can contain an ICSF segment, which specifies rules for key use.
-The SYMCPACFWRAP field of the ICSF segment enables you to specify whether ICSF can rewrap the encrypted key using the CPACF wrapping key.
+The SYMCPACFWRAP field of the ICSF segment enables you to specify whether ICSF can rewrap the encrypted key by using the CPACF wrapping key.
 The specification:

-- SYMCPACFWRAP(YES) indicates that encrypted keys covered by the profile can be rewrapped. - SYMCPACFWRAP(NO), which is the default, indicates that encrypted keys covered by the profile cannot be rewrapped.
+- SYMCPACFWRAP(YES) indicates that encrypted keys that are covered by the profile can be rewrapped. - SYMCPACFWRAP(NO), which is the default, indicates that encrypted keys that are covered by the profile cannot be rewrapped.